dlds/yii2-giixer/README.md

 ## Structure

-Giixer defines its own easy to maintain and extend application structure which is sligtly different than default gii generated structure.
+Giixer defines its own easy to maintain and extendable application structure which is sligtly different from default (gii generated) structure.
 Below you can find what all and how giixer generates.

 ### ActiveRecords

-Giixer uses its own ActiveRecords (AR) nested strucutre.
+Giixer uses its own ActiveRecords (AR) strucutre.
 Below are all 4 ARs with descriptions about what they stand for.
 Each is placed on notional level as in application.

 1. **Base AR**
     * Top level and not editable AR
     * Maintained only by giixer itself.
     * Always extends **GxActiveRecord**
-    * Manual changes may be lost after next giixer generation
+    * Manual changes are lost after next giixer generation
     * File is placed in `common\models\db\base` or `common\modules\modulename\models\db\base`
 2. **Common AR**
     * Extends **Base AR**
     * Editable and maintained by developer
-    * Changes **will not** be lost after any giixer generation
+    * Manual changes **are not** lost after any giixer generation
     * File is placed in `common\models\db` or `common\modules\modulename\models\db`
 3. **Frontend/Backend AR**
     * Extends **Common AR**
     * Low level AR
     * Editable and maintained by developer
     * Lie in separate application scopes `frontend` or `backend`
-    * Only these can be directly used by application
+    * Only these models can be directly used by application
     * Namespaces are usually `app\models\db` or `app\modules\modulename\models\db`
     * Files are placed in corresponding location to their namespaces with `app` replaced by `frontend` or `backend`

+> Structure schema is shown in [this diagram](https://github.com/dlds/yii2-giixer/blob/master/docs/schemas/ar_structure.png)

-This AR model structure gives you opportunity to easily change your DB strucutre and still be able to regenerate your AR models without loosing your current code changes
+This AR model structure gives you opportunity to easily update your DB schema and still be able to regenerate your AR models without loosing your current code changes.

 Because of same namespace for backend and frontend AR you can easily move some application logic to common scope and avoid code duplication while AR models will be still found.

-> Structure schema is shown in [this diagram](https://github.com/dlds/yii2-giixer/blob/master/docs/schemas/ar_structure.png)
+> Some additional features stored in **Base AR** is shown in [MyModel](https://github.com/dlds/yii2-giixer/blob/master/docs/classes/models/MyModel.php)

 ### ActiveQueries